Committee Information

 Psychologist

-BEd MEd BPsych MCouns
+BEd MEd MCouns BPsych

 Christina worked in education for twenty years before gaining her general psychology registration.
 She works with clients across the lifespan and with a variety of issues.
 Christina has a special interest in clients seeking support for learning difficulties, neurodiversity, family concerns and complex trauma.